-The site does not appear to contain any existing vegetation that is worthy of retention nor does it contain any vegetation that could not be easily re-established on the site.
+The site appears to have been previously cleared as part of the former road base quarry use.
+As a result of the former use on the site there does not appear to be existing vegetation that is worthy of retention nor does it contain any vegetation that could not be easily re-established on the site.